Ancient Rome: Diocletian

 In 284 AD, Diocletian was hailed as Imperator by the eastern army.
 Diocletian healed the empire from the crisis, by political and economic shifts.
 A new form of government was established: the Tetrarchy.
 The Empire was divided among four emperors, two in the West and two in the East.
 The first tetrarchs were Diocletian (in the East), Maximian (in the West), and two junior emperors, Galerius (in the East) and Flavius Constantius (in the West).
 To adjust the economy, Diocletian made several tax reforms.

 Diocletian expelled the Persians who plundered Syria and conquered some barbarian tribes with Maximian.
-He adopted many behaviours of Eastern monarchs, like wearing pearls and golden sandals and robes.
+He adopted many behaviours of Eastern monarchs.
 Anyone in the presence of the emperor had now to prostrate himself—a common act in the East, but never practised in Rome before.
 Diocletian did not use a disguised form of Republic, as the other emperors since Augustus had done.
 Between 290 and 330, half a dozen new capitals had been established by the members of the Tetrarchy, officially or not: Antioch, Nicomedia, Thessalonike, Sirmium, Milan, and Trier.
 Diocletian was also responsible for a significant Christian persecution.
 In 303 he and Galerius started the persecution and ordered the destruction of all the Christian churches and scripts and forbade Christian worship.
 Diocletian abdicated in 305 AD together with Maximian, thus, he was the first Roman emperor to resign.
 His reign ended the traditional form of imperial rule, the Principate (from princeps) and started the Tetrarchy.

 Constantine and Christianity

 Constantine assumed the empire as a tetrarch in 306.
 He conducted many wars against the other tetrarchs.
 Firstly he defeated Maxentius in 312.
 In 313, he issued the Edict of Milan, which granted liberty for Christians to profess their religion.
 Constantine was converted to Christianity, enforcing the Christian faith.
 He began the Christianization of the Empire and of Europe—a process concluded by the Catholic Church in the Middle Ages.
 He was defeated by the Franks and the Alamanni during 306–308.
 In 324 he defeated another tetrarch, Licinius, and controlled all the empire, as it was before Diocletian.
 To celebrate his victories and Christianity's relevance, he rebuilt Byzantium and renamed it Nova Roma ("New Rome"); but the city soon gained the informal name of Constantinople ("City of Constantine").

 The reign of Julian, who under the influence of his adviser Mardonius attempted to restore Classical Roman and Hellenistic religion, only briefly interrupted the succession of Christian emperors.
 Constantinople served as a new capital for the Empire.
 In fact, Rome had lost its central importance since the Crisis of the Third Century—Mediolanum was the western capital from 286 to 330, until the reign of Honorius, when Ravenna was made capital, in the 5th century.
-Constantine's administrative and monetary reforms, that reunited the Empire under one emperor, and rebuilt the city of Byzantium changed the high period of the ancient world.
+Constantine's administrative and monetary reforms, that reunited the Empire under one emperor, and rebuilt the city of Byzantium, as Constantinopolis Nova Roma, changed the high period of the ancient world.